dougy147/scitopdf/README.md

 Go even faster and make your own keyboard shortcut.
 Map your favorite keys combination (I use `Mod+S`) to `scitopdf $(xclip -o)` (or any other clipboard tool).
-Now, just highlight a title or DOI you come accross browsing the web, press your keys, and you're all set for a read.
+Now, just highlight any title or DOI you come accross, press your keys, and you're all set for a read.

 That's full speed accessing your paper now.
 Close enough from speed of thought. (why am I selling that script so much?
 Ok, it's not absolute garbage, but...)